-Before getting into deal id, we need to turn back and understand the advent of programmatic direct deals.
+Before getting into What is a deal id, we need to turn back and understand the advent of programmatic direct deals.
 Until the introduction of programmatic direct*, publishers used to sell their inventories either via direct deals or open ad exchanges.

 Programmatic direct deals enabled publishers to sell their premium impressions to known advertisers at better ad rates.
 Unlike open exchanges, a publisher gets more certainty in any programmatic direct deals – mainly because CPMs (or minimum floor price), ad fill rate, and volume of impressions are negotiated beforehand.